MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 > [!NOTE]
 > Users need to install the latest version of Authenticator for Android or iOS to use a passkey.

-To learn more about where you can use passkeys in Authenticator to sign in, please refer to [Support for FIDO2 authentication with Microsoft Entra ID](fido2-compatibility.md).
+To learn more about where you can use passkeys in Authenticator to sign in, see [Support for FIDO2 authentication with Microsoft Entra ID](fido2-compatibility.md).

 ## Enable passkeys in Authenticator in the admin center